immunefi-team/Bounty_Boosts/Alchemix/31413 - [SC - Medium] DOS attack by delegating tokens at MAX_DELEGATES.md

 # DOS attack by delegating tokens at `MAX_DELEGATES = 1024`

-Submitted on Sat May 18 2024 14:04:09 GMT-0400 (Atlantic Standard Time) by @savi0ur for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 18th 2024 at 20:04:09 UTC by @savi0ur for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31413